-These days musical baby swings have a lot more modes and functions to them.
-Swings can now play music, have flashing lights, featured toys, vibrate and more.
+These days baby swings with lights and music have a lot more modes and functions to them.
+Swings can now play music, have flashing lights, featured toys, vibrate, and more.

 If you have a baby that struggles to calm down and needs soothing then you really do have to consider getting a baby swing that plays music.

 To see all the best baby swings on the market right now follow the link.